Raiders of the Lost Library: Production

 The project was directed by Gleb Orlov has started filming "The Treasure of Ivan the Terrible" in Moscow, produced by the ANO "Media Universal Event", the largest film companies "Central Partnership" and the online cinema "IVI" worked on its implementation with the support of the Cinema Fund.
 According to the press service of the Central Partnership film company, the script for the film was written by Andrey Zolotarev.

-The main role is played by Tikhon Zhiznevsky, the star of the Russian film comic strip Major Grom.
-The company Zhiznevsky on the set was made up of no less famous and talented actors - Aleksei Serebryakov, Diana Pozharskaya, Artyom Tkachenko, and Sergey Gazarov.